yudduy/cs278-bnoc/doc/FIREBASE.md

 ## Firebase Service Implementation

-The app's `firebase.ts` service provides methods for interacting with Firebase:
+The app's `firebase.ts` service provides methods for interacting with Firebase.
+Recent improvements have optimized and standardized these implementations:

+### Core Services Architecture

+The Firebase services follow a layered approach:

+1. **firebase.ts**: Central facade with standardized method signatures and error handling
+2. **Specialized Services**: Domain-specific implementations with typed parameters
+3. **Consistent Error Handling**: All services use the centralized logger utility
+4. **Type Safety**: All service methods use well-defined types from the types directory

 ### Core Methods